Revolution, decision making and that still, small voice.

 How do you know when you are in the middle of a revolution?
 Revolutions are times of dramatic change, but they are not always rapid, or accompanied by guillotines and angry mobs.
 They are not always political, but they are transformational.
 And transformation is something we as CSI practitioners ought to be deeply invested in.

 Revolution means a 180-degree turnaround in the way things are done.
 It is highly likely that the CSI space is undergoing a process of transformation – whether this turns out to be a revolution or not remains to be seen.
-Events like our upcoming Great Funders’ Conference (17 – 19 September) have revealed incredible levels of interest in all things CSI – we are all hungry for change, for the shot in the arm that will infuse life, energy and direction to the social responsibility work that we do.
+Programmes like The Great Funders Conference have revealed incredible levels of interest in all things CSI – we are all hungry for change, for the shot in the arm that will infuse life, energy and direction to the social responsibility work that we do.

 Gatherings like this conference galvanise people into action, and action is what we need.
 The transformation of our country will not happen without well-resourced, well-planned and dedicated groups of people working to effect change.
 We have such groups in our NPOs and NGOs; all our funders need do is catch the spirit of the transformation underway and commit their financial muscle to the process.
 In the correct pairing of funders and fieldworkers, we may yet see the revolution so needed!